siemens/mtda/docs/build.rst

 Tizen Wiki (https://wiki.tizen.org/SDWire).

-The MTDA image built above already includes the ``sd-mux-ctrl`` tool and the MTDA sdmux driver that supports both SDWire but also the older SD-MUX design.
+The MTDA image built above already includes the ``sd-mux-ctrl`` tool and the MTDA samsung driver that supports both SDWire but also the older SD-MUX design.

 The following configuration file may be used for the DE0-Nano-SoC::